noriakis/software/docs/stana/02-statistcal.md

 ## Consensus sequence calling

-The consensus sequence calling can be performed for `MIDAS` and `MIDAS2` output.
+The consensus sequence calling can be performed for `MIDAS` and `MIDAS2` output, which provides statistics of SNVs.
 The implementation is based on `call_consensus.py` script available in `MIDAS`.
 Here we use pair-wise distances of sequences calculated by `dist.ml` in the default amino acid model (`JC69`), and performs neighbor-joining tree estimation by `NJ`.